 As mentioned previously, product sales consist of high-purity lead from our AquaRefining process as well as lead bullion, lead compounds and plastics.
-Revenue for the three months ended March 31, 2020 decreased approximately 96% compared to the three months ended March 31, 2019 as a result of no production during the first quarter of 2020 as a result of the fire.
-The plant will not be in production during 2020 except for limited testing of our improved electrolyzers.
+Except for nominal sales of inventory in the first quarter of 2020, we did not generate revenue for the three and six months ended June 30, 2020 as there has been no production subsequent to the fire that occurred during the fourth quarter of 2019.
+The plant will not be in production during 2020 except for the operation and testing of our improved electrolyzers as part of the V1.25 program.

 Cost of product sales includes raw materials, supplies and related costs, salaries and benefits, consulting and outside services costs, depreciation and amortization costs and insurance, travel and overhead costs.
-Cost of product sales decreased approximately 69% for the three months ended March 31, 2020, as compared to the three months ended March 31, 2019.
-Cost of product sales were lower in 2020 due to the suspension of production due to the fire.
+Cost of product sales decreased approximately 82% and 77% for the three and six months ended June 30, 2020, respectively, as compared to the three and six months ended June 30, 2019.
+Cost of product sales decreased during 2020 due to the suspension of production, resulting from the fire.

 Research and development cost included expenditures related to the improvement of the AquaRefining technology.
-During the three months ended March 31, 2020, research and development costs decreased 61% over the comparable periods in 2019.
-The decline in research and development cost is primarily the result of management's focus on our move to a capital light business strategy.
+During the three and six months ended June 30, 2020, research and development costs decreased 36% and 52%, respectively, over the comparable periods in 2019.
+The decline in research and development cost is primarily the result of management's focus on transitioning to a capital light business strategy.

-General and administrative expense decreased approximately 41% for the three months ended March 31, 2020 compared to the three months ended March 31, 2019.
-The suspension of the Operations, Maintenance and Management section of the overall Veolia Agreement, reduced Company payroll and improvements in nearly all other expense categories drove the decrease.
-The Company recognized \$0.6 million in non-cash expense as a result of the Veolia agreement during the first quarter of 2020.
-We expect to decrease general and administrative expenses during the year as a result of our move to a more capital light strategy.
-For the three months ended March 31, 2019 we had \$1 million of non-cash expense related to the Veolia agreement.
+General and administrative expense decreased approximately 48% and 45% for the three and six months ended June 30, 2020, respectively, compared to the three and six months ended June 30, 2019.
+The suspension of activities under our Operations, Maintenance and Management Agreement with Veolia, reduced Company payroll and improvements in nearly all other expense categories drove the decrease.
+We expect to further decrease general and administrative expenses during the year as a result of our move to a more capital light strategy.
+For the six months ended June 30, 2019 we had \$3.7 million of non-cash expense related to the Veolia agreement.
 We also incurred costs of approximately \$0.2 million for professional serves fees associated with the sublease of the Alameda facility.

-The following table summarizes our other income and interest expense for the three months ended March 31, 2020 and 2019 together with the percentage change in those items (in thousands).
+The following table summarizes our other income and interest expense for the three and six months ended June 30, 2020 and 2019 together with the percentage change in those items (in thousands).

-Three months ended March 31,

-2020 2019 Favorable (Unfavorable % Change

-Other income and (expense)

-Interest expense \$ (183) \$ (2,889) \$ 2,7 06 93.7 %

-Interest and other income \$ 22 \$ 63 \$ ( 41) (65.1)%
+Three m onths s ended June 30, Six months ended June 30, 2020 2019 Favorable (Unfavorable) % Change 2020 2019 Favorable (Unfavorable) % Change Other income and (expense) Interest expense \$ (164) \$ (203) \$ 39 19.2 % \$ (347) \$ (3,092) \$ 2,745 88.8 % Interest and other income \$ 3 \$ 77 \$ (74) (96.1)% \$ 25 \$ 140 \$ (115) (82.1)%